The Mirror of Alchimy: History

 The Mirror of Alchimy is a translation of earlier works found in Latin and French.
 The earliest known manuscript copy is in Latin and dates from the fifteenth century.
 It was published as Speculum Alchemiae in Johannes Petreius' De alchimia.
 This was the first alchemical compendium, and was printed in Nuremberg in 1541.
 The volume also included five works attributed to Geber, the works of Calid and Ortolanus, and three other texts.

 Portions of De alchimia were translated into French in 1557 as Le miroir d'alquimie.
 The French volume was published in four parts.
 Speculum Alchemiae was translated by Nicolas Bernard and appears in French at the beginning of part one.
 Here, Pseudo-Bacon's work is featured alongside the texts attributed to Hortulanus and Calid from the Latin edition.
 The series also included a second work attributed to Roger Bacon, De l'admirable puissance del'art, & de nature, ou est traicté de la pierre philosophale.
 Three additional works attributed to Jean de Mehun, Claude Celestin, and Pope John XXII were also incorporated.

 The English version of The Mirror of Alchimy was translated from the French and printed at London in 1597.
 Just three of the appended texts found in Le miroir d'alquimie were retained for the English book.
 The work was printed by Thomas Creede (fl.
 1593-1617) for the publisher Richard Olive.

 In 1602, the Latin version of Speculum Alchemiae appeared in Volume II of the influential Theatrum Chemicum.

 Contents

 On the title page the publisher describes the book as The mirror of alchimy, composed by the thrice-famous and learned fryer, Roger Bachon.
 Also a most excellent and learned discourse of the admirable force and efficacie of Art and Nature, written by the same Author.
 With certain other worthie treatises of the like argument.
 In the first chapter pseudo-Bacon describes alchemy as a science teaching how to make and compound a certain medicine, which is called Elixir, the which when it is cast upon metals or imperfect bodies, does fully perfect them in the very projection.
-The author then goes on to describe the seven metals and the method for creating the elixir.
+The author then describes the seven metals and the method for creating the elixir.

 It is a short treatise broken into seven chapters, some of which are only a paragraph long: